Best Practices, Limitations, Options, and More...

 Option 3: A custom migration

 So this is the option that defines “doing it the right way.”
-Custom data migration is the most efficient way to transfer large volumes of files and/or data with significant activity history (such as call and email records).A custom Microsoft Dynamics to Salesforce migration has a number of benefits:
+Custom data migration is the most efficient way to transfer large volumes of files and/or data with significant activity history (such as call and email records).A custom migrating from Microsoft Dynamics to Salesforce has a number of benefits:

 - turnkey data transfer with full data integrity control;